Baranll0/DjangoBlogSiteProject/README.md

 <h3>Therefore, the features used in the project can be listed as follows:<br></h3>
 <pre>
 <p>
-    <b>Django:</b> The blog site was developed using the <br>Django web framework.
+    <b>Django:</b> The blog site was developed using the Django web framework.
-    <b>Bootstrap:</b> The blog design was created using the<br>Boostrap front-end library.
+    <b>Bootstrap:</b> The blog design was created using the Boostrap front-end library.
-    <b>User Authentication:</b> User registration and<br> login processes were implemented using Django's<br> built-in User Authentication features.
+    <b>User Authentication:</b> User registration and login processes were implemented using Django's built-in User Authentication features.
     <b>Blog Posts:</b> A separate page was designed for blog posts<br>and users were given the ability to comment on blog posts.<br>
-    <b>CRUD Operations:</b> The built-in CRUD(Create,Read,<br>Update,Delete) features of Django were used to allow the administrator to create, update and delete blog posts.
+    <b>CRUD Operations:</b> The built-in CRUD(Create,Read,Update,Delete) features of Django were used to allow the administrator to create,<br> update and delete blog posts.
     <b>Search Functionality:</b>Users were given the ability<br>to search among blog posts.
     <b>Pagination:</b>Page numbers and pagination buttons were<br>added for situations where there are a large number of<br>blog posts.
     <b>Social Media Sharing:</b>Social media sharing buttons<br>are available, making it easy for users to share<br>and communicate.